suvendu-dash/misconfig-s3-bucket/README.md

 Use Active & Passive Subdomain Enumeration methods to gather a list of subdomains.
 Sort the results and use httpx to filter out the live subdomains.
 Save the list of live subdomains as final_subdomains.txt.

-To use the `misconfig_s3_buckets.sh` script, you will need to modify the script to include the path to your subdomains file.
-Once you have done that, you will need to make the script executable by running the command `chmod +x misconfig_s3_buckets.sh`.
+You will need to make the script executable by running the command `chmod +x misconfig_s3_buckets.sh`.

 To run the script, you can use the following command:

-`./misconfig_s3_buckets.sh ~/yoursubdomain/path/final_subdomains.txt`
+`./misconfig_s3_buckets.sh final_subdomains.txt`

-**Make sure to replace ~/yoursubdomain/path/final_subdomains.txt with the actual path to your subdomains file.**

- If the script does not detect any misconfigured S3 buckets, then the output file misconfig_s3.txt will not be created.
+ If the script does not detect any misconfigured S3 buckets, then the output file `misconfig_s3.txt` will not be created.

 ![misconfig_s3_buckets](https://user-images.githubusercontent.com/69983207/229280152-34565244-8d5d-460a-b48d-7ee0675f612a.png)